 - Partners (other than those included in any of the above groups)

 - Vulnerable people

 Use these groups to narrow down the list to include those people who you simply can’t imagine not having at your wedding.
-Bear in mind that the wedding party – bridesmaids, groomsmen and the like – might have to be included in the maximum number of people.
+Remember that the wedding party – bridesmaids, groomsmen and the like – might have to be included in the maximum number of people.
 If this is the case, try and keep the size of the wedding party low so that you can accommodate more guests.

 If finances are tight, keep costs lower by purchasing the food yourself rather than outsourcing to a catering company.
 Rope the wedding party in to pack the baskets the evening before or the morning of the wedding.
-Pop champagne and have a pre-wedding celebration with those closest to you.
+Pop the champagne and have a pre-wedding celebration with those closest to you.